ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-01.md

    2. The SCIM Server will return the RO and its RA along with additional metadata information to allow for auditing.

 #### Active Dynamic Query
  A SCIM client uses the HTTP GET verb to request data from a SCIM server.
 With the action of an active pull, the client will fetch one or multiple objects from the SCIM server.
 The response data from the SCIM server will include a Dynamic Query (DQ) token that allows the client to subsequent active pulls that will only return RO objects that have changed (including references to deleted objects).
 The data returned from a dynamic query is usually much smaller, and allows a client to focus only on processing incremental changes rather than performing a full sync every time.
 With this kind of action, SCIM reconciliations are possible, where the SCIM client can resolve inconsistencies created over time between the client and the SCIM server.
+This SCIM actions is not cover by an RFC yet, and will need to bedetailed in a RFC.

 ~~~
 +----------+                                   +----------+